rjoehatfield/docker-ms-api/README.md

 docker-ms-api
 ======

 Demo Rails API microservice.
-This API is set-up to run in a docker contaier which installs Ruby, Rails, Sqlite3 and integrates Swagger to document the API.
+This API is set-up to run in a docker container which installs Ruby, Rails, Sqlite3 and integrates Swagger to document the API.

 The demo shows the following simple scenarios:
 * GET /test endpoint to return static JSON